Maayavan

 Maayavan is a 2017 Indian Tamil-language science fiction thriller film co written, produced and directed by C. V. Kumar.
-The film stars Sundeep Kishan and Lavanya Tripathi while Jackie Shroff, Daniel Balaji, Mime Gopi, R. Amarendran, Bagavathi Perumal, and Jayaprakash play supporting roles.
+The film stars Sundeep Kishan and Lavanya Tripathi, while Jackie Shroff, Daniel Balaji, Mime Gopi, R. Amarendran, Bagavathi Perumal, and Jayaprakash play supporting roles.
 The film features music composed by Ghibran, cinematography by Gopi Amarnath, and editing by Leo John Paul.
 The film was launched in February 2016 and released on 14 December 2017.
-It was dubbed in Telugu as Project Z. The film had an average opening at the Chennai Box office.
+It was dubbed in Telugu as Project Z.